B4rtDC/MaxEntropyGraphs.jl/docs/src/models/BiCM.md

 The model assumes that the edges are unweighted and that the network is simple, i.e., it has no self-loops or multiple edges between the same pair of nodes [[1](#1)].

-[!NOTE]
+!!! note
     For the computation we use the bi-adjacency matrix, whereas the current implementation of the BiCM uses a `::Graphs.SimpleGraph` to construct the models and assesses its bipartiteness using the functionality available in the `Graphs.jl` package.

-We define the parameter vector as ``\theta = [\gamma ; \beta]``, where ``\gamma`` and ``\beta`` denote the parameters associated with the ⊥ and ⊤ layer respectively.
+The parameter vector is defined as ``\theta = [\gamma ; \beta]``, where ``\gamma`` and ``\beta`` denote the parameters associated with the ⊥ and ⊤ layer respectively.
 To speed up the computation of the likelihood maximising parameters, we use the reduced version of the model where we consider the unique values the degrees in each layer [[2](#2)].

 | Description                   | Formula |